BiosBoy/webp-checker/README.md

   import webpChecker from 'webp-checker' // import it;

   const config = { // set desired configuration
-    imgURL: {your_webp_image_src, by default used google static image},
+    imgURL: 'imgSrc', // your_webp_image_src, by default used google static image
-    disableGlobal: {disable global injection in 'window' object, by default 'false'},
+    disableGlobal: true, // disable global injection in 'window' object, by default 'false'
-    injectBodyClass: {explicitly set a 'body' class 'webp-support', by default 'true'},
+    injectBodyClass: false, // explicitly set a 'body' class 'webp-support', by default 'true',
-    callback: {some callback that you want to return with webp checker result 'true/false'}
+    callback: status => status // some callback that you want to return with webp checker result 'true/false' }
-  }

   webpChecker(config); // run checker